avivyossef29/Crypto-Project/POODLE/readme.md

 ## Running the Project

 This project is meant to run with docker to ensure a closed independent environment.
-To run it just run `docker compose up -d`.
+To run it just run `docker compose up -d --build`.
+This command will build the images of the server and client, create a private network and run the containers.
+If you don't use Docker Desktop you can view the logs of each container with `docker logs client_container` or `docker logs server_container`.
+If you need to change your code simply do `docker compose down` to shut down the running project and after you are done editing and ready to run then type again  `docker compose up -d --build`.
+This will rebuild the images.

 You can also run it in your own environment.
 There is a list of dependencies in the *requirements.txt* file.
-You should run the server first with `python -u server.py` (in the server folder), and then run your script `python -u attacker.py` (in the client folder). **Note that you will have to change the _ROOT_URL in the victim.py file to http://localhost:3000/**
+You should run the server first with `python -u server.py` (in the server folder), and then run your script `python -u attacker.py` (in the client folder).
+The server needs to be up before the client since the client has to request the cookie forn the server.  **Note that you will have to change the _ROOT_URL in the victim.py file to http://localhost:3000/**

 ## Clues & Tips